 Facilities or Maintenance Work Request:

-Use eMaint, GCC’s management software system, to submit a request or to report a facility related problem via email email@example.com.
-In addition to the requestor’s name, telephone number, email address, building number or name, room number, and department, a detailed description of the request or problem should follow along with the date service is needed.
+Use eMaint, GCC’s management software system, to submit a request or to report a facility-related problem via email firstname.lastname@example.org.
+In addition to the requestor’s name, telephone number, email address, building number or name, room number, and department, a detailed description of the requestor's problem should follow along with the date service is needed.
 Once the work order is processed, an electronic copy (pdf) will be sent via eMaint's automated system to the requestor.
 Send an email to P&D's administrative assistant to follow up on a work order request.